brotatotes/bht-automation/bht gen 1/Matthew/Chapter 17/Matthew 17 6 bht.md

 # Matthew 17:6 Commentary Help Text

 ## BHT:
-In this passage, the disciples are overcome with awe and fear in the presence of God and His glory.
-The vision they witness leaves them struck with terror and trembling, recognizing the weakness of their nature and the magnitude of the divine.
-The disciples fall to the ground, not only out of reverence but also overwhelmed by astonishment, feeling half-dead.
-This encounter with the divine presence elicits a natural response of fear and amazement, leaving them in awe of the majesty of God.
+In this verse, the disciples have a powerful encounter with the presence of God.
+They fall on their faces, overcome with awe and fear, as they witness a stunning manifestation of His glory.
+The sheer majesty of God's presence is overwhelming, bringing them to a state of astonishment and trembling.
+This encounter serves to deepen their understanding of Jesus' divine nature and authority, leaving them in a state of reverential wonder.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "They fell on their face - They entered into the cloud, or the cloud enveloped them."
+2. "They were awed at the presence of God, and prostrated themselves in solemn adoration on the ground."
+3. "No man can see God and live; and it is only the glory of God, as it shines in the face of Christ, that mortals can bear."

 ### John Calvin:
 1. "God intended that the disciples should be struck with this terror, in order to impress more fully on their hearts the remembrance of the vision."
 2. "We see how great is the weakness of our nature, which trembles in this manner at hearing the voice of God."
 3. "The majesty of God, as soon as we perceive him, must unavoidably cast us down."

 ### Philip Schaff:
 1. "The fear began when the cloud overshadowed the Lord and the two Old Testament saints."
-2. "The fear culminated at this visible and audible manifestation of the Father's presence."
+2. "The fear culminated at this visible and audible manifestation of the Father’s presence."
-3. "The disciples' fear was a natural response to encountering the divine presence in such a tangible way."
+3. "This visible and audible manifestation of the Father's presence was a powerful confirmation of Jesus' divine nature and authority."

 ### John Gill:
 1. "They fell on their face: not so much out of reverence, or for the sake of adoration, but as persons struck with astonishment and fear, and were as half dead."